WHERE IS THE HOUSING MARKET STRONGEST?

 November 23, 2022

-Looking at the Pacific first, and moving east across the country, Wolf said that the first three regions may not give a very positive impression.
-But the next three tell a more positive story.
-How we judge the health of the building industry right now “depends on the specific market within the region, the housing product, what that market has been through, and which buyer group you’re selling to,” Wolf says.
+How we judge the health of the building industry right now “depends on the specific market within the region, the housing product, what that market has been through, and which buyer group you’re selling to,” Wolf said.

 THE MIDWEST REGION

 The picture is more mixed in this area, which includes Chicago, Cincinnati, Columbus, Detroit, Indianapolis, and Minneapolis.

 The Detroit market is one of the few markets in the country with increased sales rates both since 2019 and 2021.
 Detroit is up 9% since last year and 4% over the last three years.
 Chicago and Cincinnati have been relatively stable at -4% and 0% YOY respectively.